 translateR Documentation

-Translates an R function into a C++ function.
+Translate an R function into C++

 Description